unicef/iogt/_pages/cms-manual/content/section-colors.md

 Finally, navigate back to Wagtail and paste the hex code into the `Color` field on the Section editing page.
 Capitalize all letters.
 For example, the color in the image above (`#92c92a`) should be pasted into Wagtail as `92C92A`.

 Below are some examples of IoGT color palettes used in the v1.0 global site for your reference.
+Additonally, there is a table where you can easily copy and paste the hex color codes from.

 {% include figure.html src="/assets/img/docs/color-palette-1.png" alt="Color palette 1" caption="Color palette 1." %}

 {% include figure.html src="/assets/img/docs/color-palette-2.png" alt="Color palette 2" caption="Color palette 2."%}

+{% include color-table.html %}